-Always take Co-Diovan exactly as your doctor has told you.
+Always take this medicine exactly as your doctor has told you.
 This will help you to get the best results and lower the risk of side effects.

-You should check with your doctor or pharmacist if you are not sure.
+Check with your doctor or pharmacist if you are not sure.

 People with high blood pressure often do not notice any signs of this problem.
 Many may feel quite normal.
 This makes it all the more important for you to keep your appointments with your doctor even if you are feeling well.